4Dager/vSlam-Spherical/README.md

 # Binaries for Spherical Slam

 ##  1. Overview
-This repository contains binaries for running slam with spherical panoramal images.

-We have tested it on the following platform:
+This repository contains binaries for running slam with spherical panoramal images.We have tested it on the following platform:

 CPU i7 + Ubuntu 16.04 with gcc version 5.4.0